-(a)Represents non-cash interest expense related to the amortization of debt issuance costs for the Company's First Lien Credit Facility (as defined below).
-Beginning in 2022, this adjustment also includes the impact of the change in fair value of interest rate swaps.
-This adjustment, which represents the difference between the fair value gains or losses and actual cash payments and receipts on the interest rate swaps, was added as a result of the increased interest rate volatility observed in 2022.
+(a) Represents the non-cash interest expense related to the amortization of debt issuance costs for the 2021 February refinancing of the Company's First Lien Credit Facility (as defined by Beginning in 2022, this This adjustment also includes the impact of the change in fair value of interest rate swaps.
+This adjustment, swaps, which represents the difference between the value gains or losses and actual cash payments and receipts on the interest rate swaps, was added as a result of the increased interest rate volatility observed in 2022, swaps.

-(b)Represents the depreciation and amortization expense related to intangible assets and developed technology assets recorded due to the application of ASC 805, Business Combinations.
-As a result, the purchase accounting related depreciation and amortization expense will recur in future periods until the related assets are fully depreciated or amortized, and the related purchase accounting assets may contribute to revenue generation.
+(b) Represents the depreciation and amortization expense related to intangible assets and developed technology assets recorded due to the application of ASC 805, Business Combinations.
+As a result, the purchase accounting related depreciation and amortization expense will recur in future periods until the related assets are fully depreciated or amortized and the related purchase accounting assets may contribute to revenue generation.